Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Abstract

 \section{Abstract}

-We develop a kernel regression method to predict a target signal lying over a graph from an input observation that may not be a graph signal or agnostic to a graph.
-The input and output can be two different physical quantities.
-The method is optimized using a training dataset and we use a graph-Laplacian based regularization to enforce that the predicted target is lying over a graph.
-Once the model is learnt from a training dataset, the model can be used for a large number of test data points one-by-one independently.
-We discuss how the proposed kernel regression exhibits a smoothing effect, simultaneously achieving noise-reduction and graph-smoothness.
-We further extend the kernel regression to simultaneously learn the underlying graph and the regression coefficients.
-Using extensive experiments we show that proposed method provides good performance in adverse conditions, particularly for a limited amount of training data and noisy training conditions.
-For highly under-determined subsampling scenarios our method provides a good performance in graph signal reconstruction problems.
+We propose a kernel regression method to predict a target signal lying over a graph when an input observation is given.
+The input and the output could be two different physical quantities.
+In particular, the input may not be a graph signal at all or it could be agnostic to an underlying graph.
+We use a training dataset to learn the proposed regression model by formulating it as a convex optimization problem, where we use a graph-Laplacian based regularization to enforce that the predicted target is a graph signal.
+Once the model is learnt, it can be directly used on a large number of test data points one-by-one independently to predict the corresponding targets. {Our approach employs kernels between the various input observations, and as a result the kernels are not restricted to be functions of the graph adjacency/Laplacian matrix.} We show that the proposed kernel regression exhibits a smoothing effect, while simultaneously achieving noise-reduction and graph-smoothness.
+We then extend our method to the case when the underlying graph may not be known apriori, by simultaneously learning an underlying graph and the regression coefficients.
+Using extensive experiments, we show that our method provides a good prediction performance in adverse conditions, particularly when the training data is limited in size and is noisy.
+In graph signal reconstruction experiments, our method is shown to provide a good performance even for a highly under-determined subsampling.